 Figure S1.
 Immunostaining to validate 100% infection of HCV in Huh7.5 cells.
 HCV-infected or non-infected cells were stained with HCV-positive serum and anti-human 488 Alexa fluor as secondary antibody and visualized by fluorescence microscopy.
 Scale bars: 50μm.

 Figure S2.
+HCV infection does not affect cell migration.
+(A) Non-infected or HCV-infected cells were plated on the upper chamber of Transwells and allowed to migrate for 24 hours.
+Filters were stained with crystal violet and the cells that migrated into the lower side of the filters were counted.
+The violin plot present the number of migrated cell in HCV-infected compared to non-infected cells. n = 10 fields from three independent experiments (P=0.0641, Student’s t-test).
+(B) Fold change of number of migrated or invaded cells in HCV infected relative to non-infected cells.

+Figure S3.
+HCV infection increases the expression of MMPs.
+Evaluation of MMP2, MMP9 and MMP14 genes expression by qRT-PCR from non-infected and HCV-infected Huh7.5 HCC cells. * P<0.05; *** P<0.001, Student’s t-test.
+Values are presented as relative quantity (RQ) compared to non-infected cells.
+Shown are results from three independent experiments.

+Figure S4.
 HCV infection induces activation of receptor and non-receptor tyrosine kinases involved in invasion and invadopodia formation.
 Overlap of activated tyrosine kinases upon HCV infection (Pamgene) with invasion (A) and with invadopodia (B) associated genes obtained by literature mining using GLAD4U and ALS.
 Receptor tyrosine kinases are shown in green and non-receptor tyrosine kinases in cyan in the close-up views of the networks.

-Figure S3.
-Human-specific qPCR.
-(A) PCR of human or mouse genomic DNA was performed with human and mouse specific primers to confirm the specificity of the primers.
+Figure S5.
+Human-specific qRT-PCR.
+(A) qRT-PCR for human or mouse genomic DNA was performed with human and mouse specific primers to confirm the specificity of the primers.
 (B) Standard curve of qRT-PCR for human and mouse DNA standards.
 Y-axis: - Log (2) Amplification ratio of the results of the qRT-PCR determined by the average of triplicate samples.
 X-axis: percentage of human cells.
 (C) RNA from mouse and human cells were extracted and reverse transcribed into cDNA.
 To validate the specificity of the primers to human genes, PCR was performed with primers for the genes ROCK, SLC9A1, CTTN and GAPDH.
 (D) Non-infected or HCV-infected Huh7.5 cells were injected into the left lobe of the liver of NSG male mice.
 Two weeks following injection, mouse liver left lobe and right lobes were harvested, RNA was extracted and reverse transcribed into cDNA.
 Expression level of the invadopodia-associated gene CTTN (expression cortactin), was quantified in the right and left lobes by qRT-PCR. n = 3/6 mice per group.